kareemkibue/k2-react-translate/README.md

 <!-- ### `optionalDependencies` -->

-Type definitions come bundled in.
+Typescirpt type definitions come bundled in.

 ### Project Setup
 If using TypeScript in VS Code, add the following configuration to your `tsconfig.json` to allow for importing json files: